rflteeuwen/ChildsPlayAccessibility/README.md

 If you use ChildsPlayAccessibility in your work, please cite the conference paper.

 **Citation info:** Roos Teeuwen and Achilleas Psyllidis.
 Easy as child’s play?
-Co-designing a network-based metric for children’s access to play space.
-In press.
-2023.
+Co-designing a network-based metric for children’s access to play space. n S. Sangiambut (Ed.), Proceedings of the 18th International Conference on Computational Urban Planning and Urban Management (CUPUM 2023) https://doi.org/10.17605/OSF.IO/6YR5V

 Associated input and output datasets are available at https://doi.org/10.4121/22293538.